 (2) If a party applies to the Court to determine the amount that should be awarded for the claim under subrule (1), the registrar must list the case for a pre-trial conference and notify the parties in writing.

+(3) At the pre-trial conference a registrar may —

+(a) make any orders necessary to facilitate settlement or ensure the case is ready to be listed for a determination of the amount that should be awarded for the claim; or

+(b) list the matter for a determination of the amount that should be awarded for the claim.

 [Rule 29C inserted in Gazette 3 Jun 2008 p.
-2127.]
+2127; amended in Gazette 24 May 2013 p.
+2061.]

 29. Party may discontinue claim